 Starting over at 30 or 40 or 70 years-young is as much about discovering more of yourself than it is about seeking new adventures in a new, far off destination.
 You have to let go of your former self to an extent and allow change to happen, all the while holding on to what is essentially you.
 It’s easy to get lost 4000km from everyone you’ve ever known.
 And you will get homesick, even if it’s your family from whom you’ve run away.

 With time you’ll build a new family, meet new friends, find a job, and live a life.
-But you still have to clean the bathroom every once in a while, take out the garbage in the morning and pay the bills no matter where you live.
+But you still have to clean the bathroom every once in a while, take out the garbage in the morning, and pay the bills no matter where you live; hiring an au pair won’t solve all of life’s problems.
 Life, at some basic level, is the same everywhere.

 What you are giving up in progression and stability, you are gaining in life experience and adventure.
 That’s the reality of it.
 And time heals all wounds.